rdmankin/Ops-102-Intro-to-Computer-Operations/reading4.md

 The video was great theory and history about the Linux operating system.
 It’s fascinating to learn what impact it has on a global scale.

 ## Things I want to know more about
+Why is it preferred over other operating systems.